 - Empathize - You may feel helpless or awkward in the face of your loved one’s infertility, not knowing how to help or what to say, and fearing whatever you do may upset them.
 This discomfort can result in either withdrawing from them or blurting out some well-intentioned but simplistic advice such as, just…relax, adopt, have a drink, take a vacation, maybe this means you are not meant to have a child, or that everything will work out.
 It may be better to empathize, not saying, “I know just what you’re feeling” (because you probably don’t), but, by saying something more like, “I bet all this uncertainty makes this really hard.”
 Simply telling them you love/care about them and that you are sorry because you know how much they want children is far better.
 Ask them if they want to talk about it, and make yourself available.
 Ask if you can call and check on how they are, or if they prefer to contact you when they wish, and respect their privacy if they don’t want you to contact them.

 - Ask - Every infertile person is different in their comfort in sharing and their needs of you.
 Don’t assume, ask.
 Realize their needs may change from day to day as they are in the process of decision-making or undergoing treatment.
 And, be patient, as infertility can take a long time to resolve.
 Yet know, also, if you have treated them with kindness, compassion, understanding, and sensitivity, you will remain an important person in their life and they will rejoin you in your close relationship some day.

-Joann Paley Galst, Ph.D., is Co-director of Support Services and Chair of the Mental Health Advisory Council for the American Fertility Association.
+Joann Paley Galst, Ph.D., is Co-director of Support Services and Chair of the Mental Health Advisory Council for Path2Parenthood.
 She is a psychologist in